 How to do landscape photography: Equipment

-Wider focal lengths are primarily used for larger scenes with a foreground, mid ground, and background.
+Wider focal lengths are primarily used for larger scenes with a foreground, mid-ground, and background.
 Specialized wide lenses usually run from 14-24mm, although some drop as low as 10mm.
 Generally, wide lenses are ideal for night sky photography and astro.
 Telephoto lenses can also be used in landscape photography - longer focal lengths are great for zooming in to isolate certain aspects of the scene, and the compression makes the objects appear much closer together.
-This is a good lens to use if there isn't much interest in a scene and you want to focus on certain points.
+This would be a great lens to use if you want to focus on certain objects further away, or if there isn't much interest in the scene as a whole.
 If you're composing a shot of the moon, in a landscape, the telephoto lens is your best friend.

 Although a tripod is very useful to have, they aren't always a necessity for landscape photography.
-There are certain conditions where you will absolutely need one to get the desired result, but in many cases you can shoot without one.
+You can shoot without one in many cases, but there are certain situations and conditions where you definitely will need one.

-If you think you’ll be shooting landscapes during the day when there’s lots of good light, or if there’s not much movement in your scene, you can absolutely get away with shooting handheld.
+You can get away with shooting handheld if there is a lot of good light, or if you're shooting a scene without much movement.
 Many lenses have built-in image stabilization so you can achieve some good results without the use of a tripod.
-If, however, you want to shoot long exposure (perhaps to capture the movement of long grasses), or you're shooting in the evening or under dark cloud where there isn't much light and therefore need to lengthen your shutter speed, you will need a tripod.
+If, however, you want to shoot long exposure (perhaps to capture the movement of long grasses), or you're shooting in the evening or under dark clouds where there isn't much light and therefore need to lengthen your shutter speed, you will definitely need a tripod.

 If you’re shooting high up in the mountains or on a windy day - think about how sturdy you need your tripod to be.
 Carbon Fiber tripods, like the Benro Mach3 combines strength and lower weight, but you do pay for it.
 Lightweight tripods are fantastic to carry as they won’t break your back, but they don’t always hold their own in adverse weather.
 If you do go for a lightweight tripod, ensure to find one with a counterweight hook on the bottom of the central column.
 You can hang your camera bag on it to weigh the tripod down a bit so it doesn’t move in the wind.
 If you need something cheaper, but heavier, the Vanguard Alta Pro is a good option.
 Note that astro will always require a tripod, so it's best to have one.

 A polarizing filter can also be useful in landscape photography.
-If you're shooting on a really sunny day, a polarizing filter can boost the colour of the sky, eliminate any unsightly glare from shiny leaves, and reduce reflections from the surface of any lakes you're shooting.
-You just attach the filter to the front of the lens, and rotate the filter to get the desired effect.
+If you're shooting on a sunny day, a polarizing filter can boost the color of the sky, eliminate any unsightly glare from shiny leaves, and reduce reflections from the surface of any lakes you're shooting.
+You just attach the filter to the front of the lens and rotate the filter to get the desired effect.

 If you're going to be taking your camera along on hikes and long walks, you'll need to make sure you're prepared.
-We always wear walking shoes or hiking boots when we're out shooting, as well as weather appropriate clothing and SPF.
+We always wear walking shoes or hiking boots when we're out shooting, as well as weather-appropriate clothing and SPF.
 Warm clothing is especially important if you're going to be shooting at night.
-A comfortable camera bag is also very important, Lowepro, Karrimor, and Neewer do some great affordable rucksacks which also include a tripod holder.
+A comfortable camera bag is also very important.
+Check out our guide for the best camera rucksacks to see which ones we rate.
 Don’t forget to pack waterproofs for yourself and your camera in case it rains!